fast-reflexes/better-react-mathjax/README.md

   * Added information about AsciiMath display mode.
   * Corrected typo in API documentation on `version` property.
 * v.
 2.0.0
-  * **Breaking change**: can no longer use  MathJax versions 2 and 3 side by side in different (non-nested) `MathJaxContext`s.
-It's unclear whether this worked as intended before as well and even though this change is breaking, it should not affect many users, if any.
-Docs have been updated and `MathJaxContext` now throws errors if it has been initialized with one version and another `MathJaxContext` (later or simultaneous) has a different value on the `version` prop.
+  * **Breaking change**: can no longer use  MathJax versions 2 and 3 side by side in different `MathJaxContext`s.
+This did typically not work as intended before either and even though this change is breaking, it should not affect many users, if any.
+Docs have been updated and `MathJaxContext` now throws an error if it has been initialized with one version and another `MathJaxContext` (later or simultaneous) has a different value on the `version` prop.
-  * Added support for hot reload by always setting `dynamic` to `true` when `dynamic` is not explicitly set to `false` and process.env.NODE_ENV` is not `production`.
+  * Added support for hot reload by always setting `dynamic` to `true` when `dynamic` is not explicitly set to `false` and `process.env.NODE_ENV` is not `production`.
   * Honoring possible style settings of `style.visibility` in `MathJax` component when visibility is not controlled by the component itself.
-  * Corrected sandbox example with AsciiMath where Latex default delimiter was erroneously used.
+  * Corrected sandbox example with AsciiMath where Latex default delimiter was used instead of AsciiMath delimiter (still worked because Latex is loaded by default as well).
   * Improved documentation with clarifications:
     * The entire app should be wrapped in the only `MathJaxContext` that should exist in a project.
     * How to deal with the situation when you have a lot of math on your page.
     * The features available with the default imports from CDN.
+    * Difference between inline and display math.
   * Added Q & A section to documentation.
+  * Changed all checks for undefined to use `typeof X === "undefined"` instead of `X === undefined`.
+  * Added support for esm modules as well as the previous cjs modules.
+  * Added language tags on code samples

 ## Migration guides